dwyl/flutter-image-upload-demo/README.md

 > we could use libraries like [`Riverpod`](https://riverpod.dev/)
 > to make this much easier.
 > However, because this is a simple demo,
-> we will refrain of using packages like this.
+> we will refrain from using packages like this.

 Therefore,
 open `lib/main.dart`